 - Complete: Does description complete the product image?
 In other words, is the description able to communicate what can’t be seen from the product image?

-I hope you find these copywriting tips useful.
+We hope you find these fashion copywriting tips useful.
 Do you have any other tips to share on writing high-quality product fashion descriptions?
 Please reach out to us here.